 There are instances when a specific vendor is the only source able to provide a product or service, or a specific brand or trade name is the only item that will properly meet the needs of a department.
 If this is the case, a "Sole Source/Brand Approval" form (available on the intranet site) requesting that the competitive bid rules be waived and the contract be awarded directly to a designated supplier or that the specific brand be purchased, should be provided with the requisition.
 All Sole Source/Sole Brand requests must be approved by the Director of Contract Services and Procurement.
 If approved, those Sole Source/Brand requests at or exceeding $100,000 require the VP of A&F to approve; $250,000 require Executive Vice Chancellor approval.

-With the exception of credit card purchases (delegated purchasing authority), individuals who purchase personal property or procure goods and services without going through the CS&P Office may be in violation of the Public Contract Code and other State statutes, regulations, executive orders, policies and procedures (i.e.: competition requirements, utilization of Small and Disabled Veteran Business enterprise, Conflict of Interest, Confidentiality, ADA requirements, etc.), and may be personally responsible for their purchases.
+With the exception of credit card purchases (delegated purchasing authority), individuals who purchase personal property or procure goods and services without going through the CS&P Office may be in violation of the Public Contract Code and other State statutes, regulations, executive orders, policies and procedures (i.e.: competition requirements, utilization of Small and Disabled Veteran Business enterprise, Conflict of Interest, Independent Contractor review, Confidentiality, ADA requirements, etc.), and may be personally responsible for their purchases.
 Additionally, procurements for services made without obtaining certification of insurance at the mandatory limits and with the required endorsements, may result in unnecessary exposure to risk and liability to the CSU.
-Refer to the Unauthorized Purchase Order Request Policy.
+Refer to the Unauthorized Purchase Order Request Policy on the Cal Maritime Policies website page.

 CS&P support a variety of systemwide contracts that are administered on behalf of the CSU system.
 These contracts range from supporting CSU benefit contracts to acquiring software licenses for systemwide utilization.
 The office also supports the establishment of master enabling agreements that are multiple award contracts for required professional services such as information technology consulting.
 The CSU Contracts, which provides access to all current systemwide contract information and master contracts, is available on CSUBuy which is available via the Contract Services and Procurement Office.